 When building a waterfall, the processes are the same regardless of whether you have a liner pond or a preformed pond in your yard.
-As the name suggests, a pond waterfall is simply a slide, which you cycle water from your pond, pumping it from the top to the bottom.
+As the name suggests, a pond waterfall is simply a slide in which you cycle water from your pond, pumping it from top to bottom.

 As a result, the first step is to create a sloping, strong, and sturdy base using dirt and stones.
 Stones should be placed on top of the base to keep the water moving and prevent stagnant spots.
 The Waterfall should dangle a few inches over the pond.

 Afterward, it’s time to set up your water pump in the pond.
 Preferably on a shallow shelf.
 Test the waterfall for leaks by running the hose up to the top of the waterfall.
 You may fill up any gaps or holes with dirt or moist sand.
 Also, keep an eye out for the stagnant spots we mentioned before and use the Stones to fix them.

 Then cover the hose with stone, soil, and plants, and also surround the waterfall with them.
 This will allow your waterfall to blend in better, looking like it really belongs in your backyard and fits in with its surroundings.